basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 </details>

-Otherwise, you can install the essential applications and tools one by one:
+Otherwise, you can install the essential applications and tools one by one.

+{{% callout note %}}
+This content below is automatically generated from [this `json` file](https://github.com/basnijholt/nijho.lt/blob/main/content/post/setting-up-macos/brew.json) and [`markdown-code-runner`](https://github.com/basnijholt/markdown-code-runner/blob/main/markdown_code_runner.py)
+{{% /callout %}}

 <!-- CODE:BASH:START -->
 <!-- python brew-section.py -->